 Family Advocacy Program

-Domestic abuse goes against military values.
-The Family Advocacy Program supports you as a military leader in promoting healthy relationships within your unit.
-When your service members are not worried about problems at home, they can focus on the mission.
-Concerned someone may be experiencing domestic abuse?
-Contact your nearest FAP office to brainstorm ways to help.
+The Defense Department’s Family Advocacy Program supports you as a military leader in promoting positive parenting and healthy relationships within your unit.
+When your service members are equipped with the resources and support they need to be great parents and partners, they can focus on the mission.

 Understand How FAP Works